 Led by the Young People Service, which is part of Oldham Council, the Oldham Schools Linking Programme started in 2001 and is a great success.
-IIn 2021-22 we are excited to be launching our Linking for this year, with online CPD for teachers; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
-Last year we enabled links between 69 primary classes, from 38 primary schools across the authority, engaging an amazing 2,200 pupils.
+IIn 2021-22 we are excited to be launching our Linking for this year, with online CPD for teachers; building a sense of togetherness with other children and creating shared learning adventures from within the classroom initially.
+In the last few years we enabled links between 69 primary classes, from 38 primary schools across the authority, engaging an amazing 2,200 pupils.
 The Schools Linking Network is also a key partner to the Oldham Pledge Initiative in Oldham, ensuring that opportunities are created to develop key character traits for children and young people’s futures.

 On another link, twelve children from Greenhill Academy and Mayfield Primary Schools were the most fantastic ambassadors for their respective schools, on their visit to The Mayor’s Chambers; a truly memorable day for both link partners.
 The day involved school council members from both schools working together developing leadership skills and producing a Linking Project badge.